-- 2. An accessible route with a minimum clear width of 900 mm must be provided from the circulation path to the tables intended for persons with disabilities. - 3.
+- provided in front of the stalls. - An accessible route with a minimum clear width of 900 mm must be provided from the circulation path to the tables intended for persons with disabilities. - 3.
 Evacuation routes and services from eating outlets shall be well designated through signage and supported by appropriate mechanisms of response during emergency situations.